 The Master of Arts (M.A.) is a 48-unit degree that combines academic excellence and opportunities for vocational exploration with the goal of preparing students for further graduate study, various forms of religious leadership and ministry, for general education and enrichment.
+The tracks available in the Master of Arts degree program include: Islamic Studies and Leadership, Islamic Education, Spiritually Integrative Psychotherapy, and Interdisciplinary or Comparative Studies.
 Students must complete a summative exercise at the end of their program which takes the form of a master's thesis, a major paper, or a paper/project.